scryinfo/dot/README-cn.md

 6. Events.BeforeCreate //for live id
 7. dot.Creator
 8. Events.AfterCreate //for live id
 9. Events.AfterCreate //for type id, go to "2.
-Newer", untill all done
+Newer", until all done
-10. Inject all dependentes of dots
+10. Inject all dependent dots
 11. AfterAllInjecter
 12. Builder.AfterCreate
 ***